AngieC96/Algorithmic_Design/Strassen_alg_rect/README.md

 # Strassen's Algorithm

-This folder contains some code to simplify the implementation and the testing of the Strassen's algorithm for matrix multiplication.
+This folder contains some code to simplify the implementation and the testing of the Strassen's algorithm for rectangular matrix multiplication.

 In order to test the differences in term of execution-time between the naive algorithm and the Strassen's algorithm, both the algorithms are implemented.
 The former is implemented by the function `naive_matrix_multiplication` in the file [matrix.c](matrix.c) and the latter by the function `strassen_matrix_multiplication` in the file [strassen.c](strassen.c).